-Based on the key elements of the P-TECH model, the P-TECH styled model at Newcomb Secondary College is designed by the school’s leadership team, local education, industry and community partners to suit local circumstances.
+Based on the key elements of the P-TECH model, the P-TECH styled learning program at Newcomb Secondary College has been designed by the school’s leadership team and local education, industry and community partners to suit local circumstances.

-This P-TECH styled model involves local employers partnering with schools, TAFEs/RTOs and universities to strengthen students’ prospects of a successful transition to work by ensuring they develop the technical and personal skills employers are looking for.
+In the P-TECH model, local employers partner with schools, TAFEs/RTOs and universities to strengthen students’ prospects of a successful transition to work by ensuring they develop the technical and personal skills employers are looking for.

-To prepare its students for the world beyond school, all Year 9 students at Newcomb Secondary College are taking part in a range of industry supported learning experiences that extend their education beyond the classroom.
-This gives students opportunities to connect and build relationships with industry partners, and engage in hands-on, project-based activities, both at school and in the workplace.
-The experiences are designed in this way to give students a better understanding of how their learning can be applied in a real world situation.
-Allowing students to relate learning outcomes directly to jobs and post-school pathways is facilitating the transition between school and work.
+To prepare its students for the world beyond school, all Year 9 students at Newcomb Secondary College participate in a range of industry supported learning experiences that extend their education beyond the classroom.
+This includes opportunities to connect and build relationships with industry partners, and engage in hands-on, project-based activities, both at school and in the workplace.
+These experiences help students to better understand the relevance of their learning to jobs and post-school pathways.

 Learn more about the P-TECH styled model at Newcomb Secondary College here

 View video of the Newcomb P-TECH Program here

 To watch a welcome message to Newcomb College students from Brooklyn P-TECH founding principal, click here.

 For more information please contact us